 - The ICARUS Data Management and Value Creation Methods that span over 9 different dimensions, namely data collection, data curation (further detailed into cleansing, provenance, mapping and linking), data safeguarding (further detailed into access control, encryption and anonymisation), data analytics and data sharing, and were constantly updated to be attuned to address the internal and external stakeholders’ feedback (as documented in Deliverables D2.1, D2.2, D2.3).
 Based on the data collection activities and the study of different aviation ontologies and data models, the ICARUS ontology and common aviation data model have been constructed to play an instrumental role in the ICARUS platform, according to the ICARUS data management methods.

-- The ICARUS Beta Platform (as documented in Deliverables D4.1 (confidential deliverable) and D4.2) incorporating a set of core functionalities that are logically organised into 3 core workflows: a) the data asset check-in workflow, b) the data asset search and acquisition workflow, and c) the data analytics and visualisation workflow.
-The ICARUS platform integration process that is to be followed during the entire development phase of the ICARUS platform to ensure the smooth integration of the ICARUS components has been also put in place.
+- The ICARUS Beta Platform (features, new release updates 1, new release updates 2), as documented in Deliverables D4.2, D4.3, D4.4, D4.5 incorporating a set of core functionalities that are logically organised into 3 core workflows: a) the data asset check-in workflow, b) the data asset search and acquisition workflow, and c) the data analytics and visualisation workflow.
+They are complemented by the user management workflow, and the administrator view workflow.
+The ICARUS platform integration process that has been followed during the entire development phase of the ICARUS platform to ensure the smooth integration of the ICARUS components has been also put in place while extensive testing activities (through unit testing and integration testing) have occurred.
+The ICARUS Platform has been documented in detail: (a) online in the platform’s Help menu from a user-oriented perspective; and (b) through the APIs it exposes from a developer-oriented perspective.

-- The 4 ICARUS Demonstrators, that are representative of the three tiers of the aviation data value chain defined in ICARUS and include: [Demonstrator I] Airport capacity planning by AIA; [Demonstrator II] Enhanced routes analysis of aircraft for improved fuel consumption optimisation and pollution awareness by PACE/TXT; [Demonstrator III] Improved modelling of infectious disease spreading based on aviation’s passenger data by ISI; and [Demonstrator IV] Enhancing inflight experience by CELLOCK.
+- The 4 ICARUS Demonstrators, that are representative of the three tiers of the aviation data value chain defined in ICARUS and include: [Demonstrator I] Airport capacity planning and improvement by AIA; [Demonstrator II] Enhanced routes analysis of aircraft for improved fuel consumption optimisation and pollution awareness by PACE/TXT; [Demonstrator III] Improved modelling of infectious disease spreading based on aviation’s passenger data by ISI; and [Demonstrator IV] Enhancing inflight experience by CELLOCK.
 The planned demonstrators’ preparation activities have properly progressed (as documented in Deliverable D5.2) in order to test, evaluate and validate the different releases of the ICARUS platform.
+An overview of the demonstrators’ activities and experiences from ICARUS along with the lessons learnt and the adoption guidelines for the ICARUS Platform have been documented in Deliverable D5.6.